Ukraine: Russians withdraw from around Kharkiv, batter east

 Russia has captured some Donbas villages and towns, including Rubizhne, a city with a prewar population of around 55,000.

-Zelenskyy said Ukraine’s forces had also made progress, retaking six Ukrainian towns or villages in the past day.
+Zelenskyy said Ukraine’s forces had also made progress in the east, retaking six Ukrainian towns or villages in the past day.

-Ukraine also has driven Russian forces back around Kharkiv in the north.
-The largely Russian-speaking city was a key Russian military objective in the early phase of the war, when Moscow was still hoping to capture and hold major Ukrainian cities, and endured weeks of intense shelling.
+Kharkiv, which is not far from the Russian border and only 80 kilometers (50 miles) southwest of the Russian city of Belgorod, has undergone weeks of intense shelling.
+The largely Russian-speaking city with a prewar population of 1.4 million was a key Russian military objective earlier in the the war, when Moscow hoped to capture and hold major Ukrainian cities.

-The Institute for the Study of War, a Washington-based think tank, said Ukraine “appears to have won the Battle of Kharkiv.”
-It said, “Ukrainian forces prevented Russian troops from encircling, let alone seizing Kharkiv, and then expelled them from around the city.”
+Ukraise “appears to have won the Battle of Kharkiv.” the Institute for the Study of War, a Washington-based think tank, said.
+“Ukrainian forces prevented Russian troops from encircling, let alone seizing Kharkiv, and then expelled them from around the city, as they did to Russian forces attempting to seize Kyiv.”

 Regional governor Oleh Sinegubov said in a post on the Telegram messaging app that there had been no shelling attacks on Kharkiv in the past day.